 I selected all the A energy rated washing machines from a leading price comparison site and listed them in "cheapest first" order.
 The first 12 washing machines were all between £150 and £200.
 I then selected all the A+ rated washers and the cheapest one was £200.
 So at the budget end at least you can pay up to £50 more for an A+ rated one and may never really recoup that money in energy savings or it could take several years.

 NOTE: I’ve only researched energy use in washing machines.
-Some other appliances may have more variance in energy usage (especially refrigeration appliances) though the principle remains that more savings can be made by making sure you buy your energy from a cheaper supplier.
+Some other appliances may have more variance in energy usage (especially refrigeration appliances) though the principle remains that you shouldn’t just dismiss an appliance if it has a slightly lower energy rating if it is a much better quality appliance, or maybe a lot cheaper too.
+Try to find out what these differences equate to in real world money.
+And don’t forget that more savings are likely to be made by making sure you buy your energy from a cheaper supplier.